Kyle-Gagnon-99/MotionWindUI-New/README.md

 - [Heroicons](https://heroicons.com/): Heroicons is a set of free MIT-licensed high-quality SVG icons for you to use in your web projects.
 - [Storybook](https://storybook.js.org/): Storybook is an open-source tool for developing UI components in isolation.
 It provides a live preview of components and allows you to develop, test, showcase, and document components.
 - [Lerna](https://lerna.js.org/): Lerna is a tool for managing JavaScript projects with multiple packages.
 It optimizes the workflow around managing multi-package repositories with git and npm.
+- [Iconify.Design](https://icon-sets.iconify.design/svg-spinners/): Iconify.Design is a collection of high-quality SVG spinners that can be used in web projects.

 ## Installation